Leveraging Google AdWords!

 If the feed quality is correct, it goes into the campaign control.
 This is where Google AdWords is the default campaign type for the Google Shopping campaign (GSC).
 The setup of a shopping campaign is very simple.
 Create a GSC ad, create a feed, link Google AdWords, create a campaign and set CPC.
 However, in practice, a more extensive optimization is often necessary in order to achieve the desired results.

 There are several ways to optimize Google Shopping campaigns for better Amazon conversion rate.
-Two of the most promising variants are controlled according to search queries and the product margins.
+Two of the most promising variants are controlled according to search queries and product margins.

 In order to manage campaigns according to search queries, you should first check the search queries for your own products.
 In contrast to product-specific terms, generic terms often have poor performance.
 Therefore, it is very useful to advertise the various terms with different campaigns and different CPCs.